 The length of charging time depends on the kind of charger you use.
 There are three types:

-- Rapid chargers (found at public locations, including motorway services) – 30 minutes to 80%
+- Rapid chargers (found at public locations, including motorway services) – could recharge to up to 80% in 30 minutes

-- Fast chargers (found at public locations such as supermarket car parks) – 2-4 hours depening on the size of the battery
+- Fast chargers (found at public locations such as supermarket car parks) – usually 2 to 4 hours depending on the size of the battery

-- Standard chargers (often used for charging at home overnight) – around 6 hours
+- Standard chargers (often used for charging at home overnight) – around 6 to 9 hours

 How far can you go on one charge?